ThirtySomething/ID3Stats/README.md

 ## Motivation

-I'm ripping all my CDs to MP3 files.
-With a number of > 800 CDs I've got a large number of MP3 files.
+I'm ripping all my CDs to flac files.
+With a number of > 800 CDs I've got a large number of flac files.
 After listening to a song I knew from another artist I thought about some statistics.

 ## Details

 The program is splitted up into two parts.
-The `DataCollector` will collect the information from the MP3 files and will store the data into a database.
+The `DataCollector` will collect the information from the flac files and will store the data into a database.

-The second part `MP3Stats` will run several plugins.
+The second part `ID3Stats` will run several plugins.
 Each plugin will determine a statistic.

 ### DataCollector

 The `DataCollector` will work the following steps:

 - Check if given path is existing, abort if not
-- Find all MP3 files
+- Find all tagged files
-- For each MP3 file
+- For each tagged file
   - Read ID3 tag
   - Insert/Update ID3 meta data in database

 For details see [readme][app_datacollector] of `DataCollector` project.

-Currently there is no logic for check move of MP3 files inside the collection.
+Currently there is no logic for check move of tagged files inside the collection.
 But to detect this a filehash (MD5) is generated during import and written to the DB.
 This may slow down the process.
 This is configurable, the default is `do not calculate the hash`.
 For details see [DataCollectorConfig.UseHash][code_datacollectorconfig].

-### MP3STATS
+### ID3STATS

-The `MP3Stats` program will establish a connection to the database.
+The `ID3Stats` program will establish a connection to the database.
 Additional an output stream for a HTML file is created.
 Then it will load all plugins and pass the db connection as well as the output stream to each plugin.
 Forces by an `interface` each plugin will run a simple db task, the results are written to the passed output stream.

-For details see [readme][app_mp3stats] of `mp3stats` project.
+For details see [readme][app_id3stats] of `id3stats` project.

 ### Plugin mechanism